Overview of New York Taxes

 New York City

 It is also worth noting that New York City has a different assessment system than the one described above.
 The city has four classes of property.
-Residential, one- to three- family homes are class one.
+Residential, one-family and three-family homes are "class one."
 The assessment ratio for class one property is 6%.
 The ratio for other classes of property (commercial and apartment buildings) is 45%.
 That means that homeowners pay far lower property taxes in New York City than other types of property owners.

 Nassau County lies just east of New York City on Long Island.
-The average millage rate in the county is 29.6 mills, which would mean annual taxes of $8,880 on a $300,000 home.
-However, effective tax rates in the county are actually somewhat lower than that.
-The average effective tax rate is 2.13%, which means taxes on that same home are likely closer to $6,400 annually.
+The average effective tax rate is approximately 1.79%, which means taxes on that same home are likely closer to $6,330 annually.

-In absolute terms, Westchester County has the highest property taxes not only in the state of New York, but in the entire country.
-The typically Westchester County homeowner pays over $10,000 annually in real estate taxes alone.
-While the county does have very high home values, with a median value of $518,400, it also has high property tax rates.
-The average millage rate in the county is 28.8 mills.
+In dollar terms, Westchester County has some of the highest property taxes not only in the state of New York, but in the entire country.
+The typical Westchester County homeowner pays more than $9,000 annually in real estate taxes alone.
+While the county does have very high home values, with a median value of $750,000, it also has high property tax rates.

-Monroe County sits along Lake Erie in Upstate New York, and contains the state’s second largest city, Rochester.
-It has the fifth highest property taxes of any county in the state, with average effective rates of 3.07%.
+Monroe County sits along Lake Ontario in Upstate New York, and it contains the state’s second largest city in Rochester.
+At 3.21%, it has the third-highest average effective property tax rate of any county in the state.

-The typical homeowner in Onondaga County pays $3,589 annually in property taxes.
-While that is about the same as taxes in New York City, it is based on much lower home prices.
-In fact, the average effective tax rate in Onondaga County, which contains the city of Syracuse, is 2.71%.
-That is three times the effective tax rate in NYC.
+The typical homeowner in Onondaga County pays $4,463 annually in property taxes.
+Although this is around half of what Manhattan homeowners pay, rates are based on much lower home values.
+In fact, the average effective tax rate in Onondaga County, which contains the city of Syracuse, is 3.01%, which is triple the effective tax rate across the five boroughs of New York City.